whyboris/GIFT/content/white-paper.md

 Carbon offsets are often seen as unhelpful as they legitimize  a carbon-emitting activity, such as international air travel, to be justified by an emissions reduction elsewhere.
 This is particularly undesirable if the emissions reduction exists only on paper (which may occur when verification is faulty).
 The GIFT mechanism, however, is not an offset mechanism.
 It merely uses the same mechanism to identify and support emissions reductions.
 In effect, it would create a centralized, standardized market offering a price at which emissions reduction activities in developing countries would be subsidized.

 One effect of the voluntary carbon market is that there is extensive existing experience with carbon credits.
-Moreover, TUEV SUED, an international technical inspection association based in Germany, has expressed its support for the GIFT mechanism and states in a [supportive letter](https://cpb-us-w2.wpmucdn.com/campuspress.yale.edu/dist/6/1129/files/2022/06/TU%CC%88V.pdf)that “in summary, assessment of emissions averted through the deployment of new green technologies is feasible.
+Moreover, TUEV SUED, an international technical inspection association based in Germany, has expressed its support for the GIFT mechanism and states in a [supportive letter](https://cpb-us-w2.wpmucdn.com/campuspress.yale.edu/dist/6/1129/files/2022/06/TU%CC%88V.pdf) that “in summary, assessment of emissions averted through the deployment of new green technologies is feasible.
 TUEV SUED and similar organisations already have the pertinent practical experience needed for such an effort.”

 ### 2.3 Cost Control